wryfi/burl/README.rst

     pip install burl

-It is recommended, however, that you install ``burl`` in a virtualenv.
+It is recommended, however, that you install ``burl`` in a virtualenv or Docker container.
 For development, in particular, the easiest way to set everything up is to use ``pipenv`` (see below).

 Once you have installed ``burl``, you will need to create a database for its use.
 The default configuration expects a database called ``burl``, owned by